-Tatum leads the research team at CarterBaldwin.
+Tatum leads the research and administrative teams at CarterBaldwin.
 Prior to joining CarterBaldwin, she held positions in both the corporate and non-profit sectors.
 The constant of her career has been a focus on connecting people and businesses to the information they need.

 After earning a master’s degree from the University of Alabama’s School of Library and Information Studies, Tatum joined the Birmingham Museum of Art.
 She conducted fundraising research in the Museum’s development department before assuming the role of Library Director.
 During her 12 year tenure at the Museum’s library, she increased the holdings of both traditional print and archival collections by 75% and expanded services to museum staff and the community.
 She was also active in building the Museum’s digital presence, playing a key role in developing online databases of the museum’s artworks.

-Tatum is active professionally, regularly delivering lectures for students on topics related to special librarianship, serving as an adjunct instructor at the University of Alabama, and hosting interns.
+Tatum holds a certification in both diversity and internet recruiting from AIRS.
+She is active professionally, regularly delivering lectures for students on topics related to special librarianship, serving as an adjunct instructor at the University of Alabama, and hosting interns.
 When she’s not working, you can find her on a hiking trail, reading, or traveling.

 With significant international experience working within corporations, governments and universities, Ted brings his vast knowledge base to both the corporate and non-profit practices within CarterBaldwin.
 As a consultant, Ted partners closely on CarterBaldwin’s C-suite & VP-level roles, for both mission-driven searches as well as the firm’s diverse client base of forward-looking companies.